 Some possible categories to consider using are House Payment (mortgage, rent, etc), Utilities, Groceries, Eating Out, Insurance, Student Loans, Internet, Phone, Car Payment, Gasoline, Clothing, Entertainment, Gifts, Retirement (401k), Kids’ Sports.

 You can also check out this post I wrote with even MORE budget categories to consider.
-The more specific your line item, the more closely you will be able to monitor your spending.
+The more specific your line item, the more closely you can monitor your spending.

 Create a budget for your pay period

-A Budget by Paycheck means that you are going to create a separate budget for each time you get paid.
-For example, if you are paid bi-weekly and your take-home pay is $3500, you will have TWO budgets each month with a starting amount of $3500.
+A Budget by Paycheck means you will create a separate budget each time you get paid.
+For example, if you are paid bi-weekly and take-home pay is $3500, you will have TWO budgets each month with a starting amount of $3500.

-To create this budget, you will first need to confirm your incoming financials.
-Add up all of the income from your job(s) as well as government benefits and child support.
-Don’t forget to include any regular bonuses or money that you earn from side hustles.
+To create this budget, you must first confirm your incoming financials.
+Add up all of the income from your job(s), government benefits, and child support.
+Don’t forget to include any regular bonuses or money you earn from side hustles.

-PRO-TIP: If any of your incoming financials vary from paycheck to paycheck, create a budget based on the LESSER amount of money you could possibly earn.
+PRO-TIP: If your incoming financials vary from paycheck to paycheck, create a budget based on the LESSER amount of money you could earn.

 Write down outgoing expenses

 The next part of creating your Budget by Paycheck is to write down your outgoing financials for this pay period.
-With this type of budget, it is very important to write these down according to due dates.
+With this type of budget, writing these down according to due dates is essential.

-You may need to try and shift some of your bill due dates to spread out your re-occurring bills more equally between your two paycheck dates.
+You may need to try and shift some of your bill due dates to spread out your recurring bills more equally between your two paycheck dates.

-If your mortgage payment falls during your first paycheck time period, then you could try to shift your due dates for other big categories to fit in your second paycheck budget.
+If your mortgage payment falls during your first paycheck period, you could try to shift your due dates for other big categories to fit your second paycheck budget.

 Most companies will allow you to move your due dates within 15 days of the original due date without charging a fee.
 Call the companies to find out their policy.
-This is also a great time to see about any possible savings options for services like cable or car insurance.
+This is also a great time to see any possible savings options for cable or car insurance services.

 Give every penny a job

 Since a Budget by Paycheck is a zero-based budget, you want to give every penny a job.
-If there is extra money after you have subtracted your outgoing financials you need to assign them a category that makes sense.
+If there is extra money after subtracting your outgoing financials, you must assign them a category that makes sense.

-It’s also a great idea to create a small buffer for unexpected expenses.
-You can do this by creating a line item in your budget for emergencies or by padding categories that typically have those unexpected expenses (automobile repairs, clothing, groceries, etc).
+Creating a small buffer for unexpected expenses is also a great idea.
+You can do this by creating a line item in your budget for emergencies or padding categories that typically have unexpected expenses (automobile repairs, clothing, groceries, etc).

 Consider using cash envelopes and establishing sinking funds

-Using cash envelopes with a Budget by Paycheck is a smart way to stay within your budgeted amounts.
-You can use cash envelopes with all of your budgeted items OR only for variable expenses or line items where you tend to overspend.
+Using cash envelopes with a Budget by Paycheck is a smart way to stay within your budget.
+You can use cash envelopes with all your budgeted items OR only for variable expenses or line items where you tend to overspend.

 After you have created your Budget by Paycheck, decide on cash envelope amounts.

-Sinking funds are another amazing option for your Budget by Paycheck.
-A sinking fund is putting money aside for an expense that you know is coming.
+Sinking funds are another fantastic option for your Budget by Paycheck.
+A sinking fund is putting money aside for an expense you know is coming.

-As you are crafting your Budget by Paycheck, think forward to possible future expenses.
+As you craft your Budget by Paycheck, consider possible future expenses.
 Divide the total expense (or an estimate) by the number of months until it is due.
 Use this amount as a line item within your budget.

 Check out this post for more sinking fund ideas to consider.